ruthmcg/CFG-NatWest-Daytime-Team1/README.md

 # WiserPause

-WiserPause is a quiz application designed to test your knowledge of menopause and provide valuable resources to learn more about this important phase in a woman's life.
+WiserPause is a quiz application designed to test your knowledge of menopause and provide helpful resources to learn more about this important phase in a woman's life.

 ## Table of Contents
 - [Introduction](#introduction)